ncruces/go-sqlite3/vfs/README.md

 On Windows, this package uses `LockFileEx` and `UnlockFileEx`, like SQLite.

-You can also opt into a cross platform locking implementation with the `sqlite3_dotlk` build tag.
+You can also opt into a cross-platform locking implementation with the `sqlite3_dotlk` build tag.
+The only requirement is an atomic `os.Mkdir`.

 Otherwise, file locking is not supported, and you must use [`nolock=1`](https://sqlite.org/uri.html#urinolock)